A long, slow cook time makes this shredded pork tender, while a trip under the broiler adds crispy, flavorful edges.

 So gather 'round and let me tell you why I love carnitas, and why I love cooking them with a sous vide.

 When we first got our sous vide a couple years ago, one of the first recipes Jimmy made with it was Serious Eats' carnitas.
 I was like, "What are carnitas?
 Don't you like my chicken tacos?" and Jimmy was like, "Of course I do, but just trust me."
 So I did.

 And, as with everything else I've trusted him with — I did not regret it in the least.
 The recipe starts with 4 pounds of pork and makes so much carnitas that every other month or so we declare it Taco Week and basically just eat tacos for 5 days straight.
 It is THE BEST.

-Unlike other taco fillings (shoutout to my old favorite: Cooking Light's ancho chicken tacos), carnitas make versatile leftovers because they aren't covered in sauce or heavily seasoned.
+Unlike other taco fillings (shoutout to these ancho chicken tacos), carnitas make versatile leftovers because they aren't covered in sauce or heavily seasoned.
 The ingredients list is short and generates minimal waste, which is always a win in my book.

 Carnitas freeze well and can be easily reheated in the microwave or in a cast iron skillet without losing their texture.

 When we're in a pinch for a quick and easy dinner, we grab any leftover carnitas we have in the freezer and use them in grilled cheese, toss them with scallions and hoisin sauce and serve them in lettuce cups, scramble them into eggs, use them in pupusa filling, and have even added them to carbonara.

 While you can make carnitas in the oven, I prefer to use a sous vide.
 "Sous vide" is a method of cooking that involves vacuum sealing your ingredients and cooking them in a water bath at set temperature for a set number of hours.

 It's how restaurants are able to prepare steaks at specific levels of doneness ready to go before customers even arrive.